Cabbasca/MacroAnvilDupe/README.md

 ## Configuring

-`Go in main.py using Notepad or whatever compiler`\
+`Go in main.py using Notepad or whatever text editor you want`\
 `Change delay to your config, i recommend 0.01 for low ping users, or 0.5 for ultra high ping`\
 `Change anvilslot1 for where you gonna place the item on the anvil`\
 `Change anvilslot2 for where it gonna be the output of the item (the renamed item)`\